stuartio/cli-request-control/README.md

-  create-version 				Activate a specified version for a policy addRule 						Adds a new rule to a specified version for a policy modifyRule 					Modifies a rule to a specified version for a policy deleteRule 					Deletes a rule to a specified version for a policy
+  create-version 				Activate a specified version for a policy addRule 						Adds a new rule to a specified version for a policy modifyRule 					Modifies a rule to a specified version for a policy

 Command options:
   --edgerc <config>    Config file                		   [file] [default: $HOME/.edgerc]